yousefkotp/Flare-Free-Vision-Empowering-Uformer-with-Depth-Insights/README.md

 ```

 ## License
 This project is governed by the S-Lab License 1.0.
-If you intend to redistribute or utilize the dataset and code for non-commercial purposes, it is imperative to adhere to the terms outlined in this license
+If you intend to redistribute or utilize the code for non-commercial purposes, it is imperative to adhere to the terms outlined in this license

 ## Acknowledgement
 This work borrows heavily from [Flare7K++: Mixing Synthetic and Real Datasets for Nighttime Flare Removal and Beyond](https://github.com/ykdai/Flare7K).
 We would like to thank the authors for their work.